Professor Peller

 Professor Moshood Abiola Peller (1941, in Iseyin – 2 August 1997, in Onipanu) was a Nigerian magician and one of Africa's most renowned magicians.

 Life

 Born Folorunsho Abiola, Peller attended Moslem School, Iseyin and Native Authority Primary School, Iseyin.
-He started performing illusion tricks in 1954 travelling to Ibadan, Lagos and Oyo for performance.
-In 1959, he changed occupation and began work as a representative of G.B.O. and later moved into trading.
-His interest in illusion continued and in 1964, he attended a school of magical arts in India, he spent 18 months at the school and after completion, settled in Liberia.
+He started performing illusion tricks in 1954, travelling to Ibadan, Lagos and Oyo for performances.
+In 1959, he changed his occupation and began work as a representative of G.B.O. before moving into trading.
+His interest in illusions continued, and in 1964, he attended a school of magical arts in India.
+He spent 18 months at the school and after completion, settled in Liberia.
 In 1966, he had his first post-training show at the Federal Palace Hotel, Lagos.
 He was later assassinated in 1997.